Computer-Programming-B/Tron/README.md

        forward(1)
    ```
 2. Now we need to have the program "listen" for the left and right arrow keys.
 Add `listen()` above the `while` loop
-3. Next we'll define two functions that can turn the turtle left or right.
+3. Since light cycles can only turn by 90° we'll define two functions that can turn the turtle left or right by 90°.
 Here's the function for left.
 Define it above the `while` loop:
    ```python
    def goLeft():
       left(90)